 Low income hotel rooms available for less than 2.5 hrs minimum wage per night.
 These "Skid Row" hotel rooms are the only solution for a significant portion of the homeless and used to be widespread in every urban city in the country.
 They would probably need to be subsidized now.

-We hadbetter witch out or we will fill up the country and bring it to a complete standstill, a state that never could be reversed.
-What we must do now is take care of what we have. not add anything new until we do...
+We hadbetterwith out or we will fill up the county and bring it to a complete standstill, a state that never could be reversed.
+What we must do now is